-06 Mar / Civil Society Views and the EU Action Plan Drugs
+06 Mar / Civil Society Forum on drugs views and the EU Action Plan on Drugs

 The Civil Society Forum on Drugs (CSFD) is an expert group of the European Commission.
-Its members are selected by the Commission for a three-year mandate based on their competences, knowledge and expertise.
+It aims to contribute to the EU Plan on Drugs.
+Its members are selected by the Commission for a three-year mandate Particularly, based on their competences, knowledge and expertise.

 The involvement of non-state actors on various levels of policy-making is one of the important issues of the European Union agenda.
 One of the manifestations of the EU efforts is to include civil society representation.
-Namely, in the work of various EU bodies has been creating Civil Society Fora.
-Spaces where European non-governmental organizations can work together and sit at the round table with EU representatives.
+Hence, in the work of various EU bodies appears the Civil Society Forum on Drugs.
+A space where European NGOs can work together and sit at the round table with EU representatives.

-It’s grounds are the EU values and principles on the one hand, and international agreements (e.g. United Nations conventions on psychoactive substances) on the other.
+On one hand, it’s grounds are the EU values and principles on the one hand.
+And on the other the international agreements.
+As an illustration, the United Nations conventions on psychoactive substances.
 The strategy constitutes a “base” to guide Action Plans on Drugs.
 In brief, documents encompassing 4-year periods and enlisting more specific actions and measures to be undertaken.

-The adoption of the current EU Drug Strategy was for the years 2013-20, and its Action Plans for 2013-16 and 2017-20, respectively.
+The adoption of the current EU Drug Strategy was for 2013-20.
+And its Action Plans for 2013-16 and 2017-20, respectively.
 The documents focus on few areas of drug policy.
-Drug demand reduction, drug supply reduction, coordination, international cooperation, information, research, monitoring and evaluation.
+Namely, Drug demand reduction, drug supply reduction, coordination, international cooperation, information, research, monitoring and evaluation.

 Important to realize their support for solutions that are evidence-based and strongly embedded in human rights and public health approach to the drug problem.
 As such, they are by all means the most progressive EU documents of this type so far.
-However, EU strategy and action plans are documents of recommendation character only, i.e. they are not legally binding.
+However, EU strategy and action plans are documents of recommendation character only.
+In other words, they are not legally binding.

 Therefore, each and every EU member state has a full discretion over its drug policy (unless restricted by ratified international treaties).
 To clarify, the degree of following EU recommendation and reflecting them in domestic policies and laws can vary significantly from country to country.

 This is the reason of the involvement of CSFD’s Working Group on the EU Drug Strategy and Action plan in the evaluation of the EU drug strategy (2013-20).
-As well as on the previous Action Plan on Drugs (2013-16), and the preparation of the new Action Plan (2017-20).
+Both on the previous Action Plan on Drugs and the preparation of the new Action Plan (2017-20).
 The Forum has also decided to contribute to the monitoring and evaluation of the current Action Plan (2017-20).

-Hence, we have conducted a research among European NGOs working in the field.
+Consequently, we conducted a research among European NGOs working in the field.
 The goal was to assess their perspectives and views on how relevant actions of the document are implemented in their countries.